mbychkowski/cloud-code-build-deploy/README.md

 - Kustomize
 - Helm (TODO)

+>This is not an officially supported Google repository.
+All code and assets
+>provided in this repo are made available on an as-is basis and the end user is
+>responsible for all of their own security, scaling, and cost control as part of
+>this deployment.

 ## 00 - Initialize

 For demonstration purposes it is recommended to set this code up in a [Cloud Source Repository](https://source.cloud.google.com/) in your Goolge Cloud project.
 Push this repository to that.

 **ENV Variables**